-The Ultimate Bitcoin Guide: What Is Bitcoin?
+The Ultimate Guide to Bitcoin: What Is Bitcoin?

-The Ultimate Bitcoin Guide
+The Ultimate Guide To Bitcoin

+What is Bitcoin?
 Let’s get straight to the point.
 If this is the first time you’re reading an article on Bitcoin - one of the most popular words we keep coming across on the economy and finance section on our news websites - we want to make sure you end up knowledgeable and ready to participate in discussions.
 There are, in fact, many discussions about Bitcoin and it seems like as the years go by, the fuss around it is not fading away.

 We think everyone should know at least the basic principles behind the most popular cryptocurrency so that they can express an opinion and realise for themselves whether it’s something to benefit from or rather reject.